TheRealSheBoss/COVID-19-MODELLING/README.md

     *Generating Masterdata*
 You have to have downloaded the CSV files folder we used to generate Masterdata.
-Once the program asks where have you saved the non-master data?, enter the folder in which the CSV folder is contained in.
+Once the program asks where have you saved the non-master data?, enter the PATH for the folder in which the CSV files are contained.
 For my computer, the folder was located in this directory: /Users/adetutusadiq/Downloads.
 Click Enter.
 Master Data should have been saved in folder with the CSV folder.